Travel 101: Flight Attendant Secrets

 YOU CAN HAND OUT SNACKS TOO

 Frequent fliers glance at the snack cart and wince at the same-old-same-old.
 Guess how flight attendants who spend seven or more hours a day onboard feel about those packaged "treats"?
 If you really want to make your flight attendant's day, board your flight with snacks not only for yourself and your loved ones but also for the crew!
 We always recommend that you travel with high-quality chocolate, not just because it's a nice surprise for airline staff at check-in and boarding, but also because it can really open up a flight crew to going the extra mile for you should you need it in the event of weather-related travel delays or cancellations.

 SPECIAL OCCASION?
 SPREAD THE LOVE!

 If you're flying on a honeymoon, anniversary, or other special occasion, flight attendants love to be looped in.
 They can help you make a little onboard fuss (the good kind!) and might even congratulate you over the PA system.
 If you're traveling with kids, it's basically always a special occasion, and the crew will do its best to accommodate a cockpit visit when the plane is on the ground.
-Just ask—but don't hit the call button!
+Just ask—but don't hit that call button!